paradoxuum/centurion/README.md

 - Custom argument types can be created, allowing for a great deal of flexibility for your commands.
 - Comes with an optional user interface which can easily be swapped out for a custom one.

-**Note**: This library isn't production ready yet.
-You will likely encounter bugs and breaking changes.

 ## Attributions

 -   [Cmdr](https://github.com/evaera/Cmdr): String utilities ([see usage](src/shared/util/string.ts))